-- Demonstrates intellectual curiosity and flexibility, taking responsibility for own career development, assessment of own performance and identification of opportunities for CPD. - Demonstrates a culture of lifelong learning and development for self and team. - Demonstrates proactively building and managing a sustainable and diverse professional network.
+- Demonstrates intellectual curiosity and flexibility, taking responsibility for own career development, assessment of own performance and identification of opportunities for CPD. - Demonstrates a culture of lifelong learning and development, that keeps pace with disruptive factors, for self and team. - Demonstrates proactively building and managing a sustainable and diverse professional network.